Stvff/Unfurl/readme.md

 have a single-operator turing complete language, and it's a fun sort of puzzle activity to play with.

-This being said, at some point I want to make a 'program searcher', that can find rulesets to solve problems on its own.
+This being said, at some point I would like to make a 'program searcher', that can find rulesets to solve problems on its own.